fanghuixing/apricot/syntax/main.md

 ![architecture](../assets/figs/architecture.png)

 We have five primary built-in interfaces in Apricot: $System$, $Plant$, $Controller$, $Dynamic$ and $Assignment$.
-As depicted in the above fig, $SequentialAssignment$ and $ParallelAssignment$ are the sub-interface of $Assignment$.
+As depicted in the above fig, $SequentialAssignment$ and $ParallelAssignment$ are the sub-interfaces of $Assignment$.

 ## 1. Identifiers